 Learn how Engineer's Toolset can help keep your network performing optimally and troubleshoot issues when there are problems.
 Engineer's Toolset has over 50 tools designed to help you get the job done.
 From monitors to discovery tools, everything you need to diagnose, troubleshoot, and fix network issues is right here.

 The Quick Start search bar is the easiest way to move around Engineer's Toolset.
-For example, if you want to see a list of tools related to configuration, you can enter the word, "config."
+If you want to see list the tools related to configuration then you could simply enter the word "config."
 As you type in the search bar, Engineer's Toolset will automatically start suggesting tools that you may want to use.
 This is very similar to the auto-complete functionality found in most search engines.
-To complete the search, select "Search all tools" to generate a list of matching tools.
+To complete the search select 'Search all tools' to generate a list a matching tools.

-Another way to find and select tools is to use the tree navigation on the left.
-The tree includes a list of folders used to group related tools.
-For example, if you want to discover devices on your network, you can open the Network Discovery group to see a list of tools related to network discovery.
+Another way to find and select tools is to use the tree navigation.
+The tree includes a list of folders used to group related tools For example, if you want to discover devices on your network, you could open the Network Discovery group to see a list tools related to network discovery.
 By default, there are nine different folders.
-You can also create new folders in group tools based on your own preferences.
+You can also create new folders and group tools based on your own preferences.

-To create a new folder, first select "Create Folder" and give it a name.
-Then select all the tools you want included in the Awesome Tools folder and click on "Create Folder."
-There is one permanent folder named "All Tools."
-As the name implies, it is a folder that contains every tool available in Engineer's Toolset, and it cannot be deleted.
-If you want to see a full list of tools, this is a great place to start.
+To create a new folder, first select 'Create Folder' and give it a name like "Config."
+Then, select all the tools you want included in the config folder.
+When you're finished you click on 'Create Folder' and the new folder will show up in the list.
+There is one permanent folder named All Tools.
+As the name implies, it is a folder that contains every available tool an Engineer's Toolset and it can't be deleted.